wak1616/ai_calc/README.md

 The application uses an XGBoost model (default) and optionally a Scikit-learn Ridge Regression model for predictions.

-- The XGBoost model file `XGBoost_model_full.json` is included in this repository in the `backend/` directory.
+**Important:** For privacy and security, the model files (`XGBoost_model_full.json`, `ridge_model.joblib`, `ridge_components.joblib`) are **not** included in this public repository and are listed in `.gitignore`.

-- **For the Ridge Regression option:** You need to place the following files into the `backend/` directory:
+To run the application locally or deploy it, you need to obtain these files and place them in the `backend/` directory:
+    - `XGBoost_model_full.json` (XGBoost model)
     - `ridge_model.joblib` (Scikit-learn Ridge model)
     - `ridge_components.joblib` (Scalers, label encoders, and feature orders)

-These files are required for the "Ridge Regression" selection to function.
+These files are required for the application predictions to function.
+For deployment (e.g., on Render), these files should be securely uploaded to the server environment (e.g., using Render Persistent Disks) rather than being committed to the repository.

 ## Dependencies